 Your basic agenda as prescribed by Skore.
 You are ready to run an awesome Process Workshop.
 Give it a try and let us know how it went by commenting below.

-Skore is the Process Mapping and Analysis Software Platform.
-With Skore you can can map processes at the speed of conversation in live workshops, generate instant reports and dashboards and share with everyone.
+Skore is the Process Improvement Software Platform designed to be used by everyone.
+Our simple two shape system means you can can map processes at the speed of conversation in live workshops and generate instant analytics and dashboards.
 Sign up for a free trial below